balogunb/LearningAssembler/README.md

 # LearningAssembler
 Writing some basic code in assembler

-All codes are compiled and run using VisUAL ARM emulator LINK - https://salmanarif.bitbucket.io/visual/downloads.html
+All codes were compiled and ran using VisUAL ARM emulator LINK - https://salmanarif.bitbucket.io/visual/downloads.html